-If you live in a location where vaccines against these viruses are available, or you're otherwise able to access them, get them!
+If you live somewhere vaccines against these viruses are available, or you're otherwise able to access them, get them!
 By reducing your risk of catching these viruses, you also reduce your risk of developing cancer.

-By acting now to mitigate these risk factors, not only do you reduce your risk of developing a variety of cancers.
-You'll also improve your heart health and lifestyle and health overall!
+By acting now to mitigate these risk factors, you reduce your risk of developing a variety of cancers and will improve your heart health, lifestyle and overall well-being!
 This may also have knock-on positive effects.
-For example, you will improve your mental health and mobility, and even save you money on health and life insurance products if you quit smoking, not to mention how much you'll save by not buying cigarettes!
+For example, you will improve your mental health and mobility and even save money on health insurance and life insurance products if you quit smoking, not to mention how much you'll save by not buying cigarettes!